feffe17/db-university/query.md

-	#	Time	Action	Message	Duration / Fetch
-0	1	14:06:47	USE db-university	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '-university' at line 1	0.000 sec
-3	2	14:07:16	USE `db-university`	0 row(s) affected	0.000 sec
-0	3	14:08:29	USE `db-university`
- SOURCE `C:\Users\fpmas\Desktop\DBS\1\db.sql;`	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SOURCE `C:\Users\fpmas\Desktop\DBS\1\db.sql;`' at line 2	0.000 sec
-0	4	14:08:46	USE `db-university`
- SOURCE C:\Users\fpmas\Desktop\DBS\1\db.sql	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SOURCE C:\Users\fpmas\Desktop\DBS\1\db.sql' at line 2	0.000 sec
-0	5	14:18:48	USE `db-university`
- SHOW DATABASES	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SHOW DATABASES' at line 2	0.000 sec
-0	6	14:18:56	USE `db-university`
- SHOW DATABASES	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SHOW DATABASES' at line 2	0.000 sec
-3	7	14:19:14	SHOW DATABASES	8 row(s) returned	0.000 sec / 0.000 sec
-0	8	14:20:23	SOURCE `C:\Users\fpmas\Desktop\DBS\1\db.sql`	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SOURCE `C:\Users\fpmas\Desktop\DBS\1\db.sql`' at line 1	0.000 sec
-3	9	14:23:12	DROP DATABASE `db-university`	0 row(s) affected	0.016 sec
-3	10	14:25:05	CREATE DATABASE university	1 row(s) affected	0.031 sec
-3	11	14:37:21	DROP DATABASE university	8 row(s) affected	0.187 sec
 3	12	14:37:35	CREATE DATABASE university	1 row(s) affected	0.015 sec
 3	13	14:38:10	USE university	0 row(s) affected	0.000 sec
 3	14	14:43:32	SELECT *
  FROM `students`
  LIMIT 0, 1000	1000 row(s) returned	0.000 sec / 0.000 sec
-0	15	14:46:19	SELECT *
- FROM `students`
- WHERE `date_of_birth` = "1990"
- LIMIT 0, 1000	Error Code: 1525.
-Incorrect DATE value: '1990'	0.000 sec
 3	16	14:46:42	SELECT *
  FROM `students`
  #WHERE `date_of_birth` = "1990"